KRLD-FM: History

 After being acquired by Infinity Broadcasting (the forerunner to CBS Radio), KYNG changed format from country music to a combination of hot talk and active rock music on April 3, 2000.
 The final song on "Young Country" was "The Dance" by Garth Brooks.
 The station's first moniker under the new format was "105.3 The Talk That Rocks".
 KYNG became the Dallas network affiliate for The Howard Stern Show; other personalities and programs during its initial launch included Ed Tyll, A.W.
 Pantoja, Jim Verdi, Martha Martinez, Russ Martin, Tom Leykis, Loveline, and John & Jeff.
 Three years later, in March 2003, the station took the new call sign KLLI, with "Live 105.3" as the new name and the slogan "The Alternative Talk Station".
 In late 2005, as part of the station's change in morning shows (due to Stern leaving CBS Radio to go to Sirius Satellite Radio in early 2006), KLLI dropped the "Alternative Talk Station" slogan and started using the CBS Radio nationwide slogan for FM talk, "Free FM".
 In May 2007, as part of CBS Radio's phasing out of the Free FM name and slogan, KLLI dropped the "Free FM" slogan and was again simply known as "Live 105.3".
 By this time, the weekday lineup consisted of Chris Jagger, Pugs Moran & Kelly Mohr, Russ Martin, Tom Leykis, "Big" Dick Hunter, and Loveline.

 On December 8, 2008, at 3 p.m., KLLI switched to a sports talk format, branded as "105.3 The Fan".
 This change was not a complete overhaul as some hosts, notably morning host Jagger and some of his morning crew, survived the shift, while others, including Russ Martin, were not retained.
-On December 12, 2008, the call sign was changed to KRLD-FM to match sister station 1080 KRLD (AM).
+On December 12, 2008, the call sign was changed to KRLD-FM to match sister station KRLD (AM).
 Eventually, the programming became all sports.
-Some of the early shows included The Josh and Elf Show (hosted by Josh Lewin and Mark Elfenbein), RAGE (Richie and Greggo Extravaganza hosted by Richie Whitt and Greg Williams), and The Arnie Spanier Show.
+Some of the early shows included The Josh and Elf Show (hosted by Josh Lewin and Mark Elfenbein), RAGE (with Richie and Greggo Extravaganza, hosted by Richie Whitt and Greg Williams), and The Arnie Spanier Show.

 On May 21, 2012, CBS Radio hinted at a possible format flip for either KRLD-FM or KMVK to "AMP Radio", much like its co-owned Los Angeles contemporary hit radio station KAMP-FM, as CBS registered three web domains, but neither station changed to that format.

 On February 2, 2017, CBS Radio announced it would merge with Entercom (now known as Audacy).
 The merger was approved on November 9, 2017, and was consummated on November 17.

 Months after on April 26, 2018, Entercom struck a new content deal with NBCUniversal-owned-and-operated stations KXAS-TV (NBC) and KXTX-TV (Telemundo).
 The former will be partnered with this station to bring enhanced local sports news and scores to its audience.